padrino/padrino-docs/posts/padrino-0-9-10-released-built-for-speed.md

 and the default controller settings will be automatically appended to the route.

 ## Minor Features

 Padrino 0.9.10 also features support for a host of minor improvements:

 - Added support for ext-core as javascript engine [Thanks to [Imm](http://github.com/imm)]
 - Mailer now supports explicitly setting the template path to render for a mail method
 - Beautiful colorized logging support
 - Ruby 1.9.2-head compatibility
 - Now sessions (like Sinatra) are disabled as default
--   Updated jquery to v1.4.2
+- Updated jQuery to v1.4.2
 - Added `padrino rake routes`

 ## Bug Fixes

 - Removed always “index” from our routes name
 - Fixes SASS reload plugin issue on 1.9.X
 - Fixes an issue with generator not casing controller / model names
 - Fixed `padrino g` and `padrino gen` aliases
 - Fixes issue with mounter and locating the app file
 - Removed VERSION files.
 This prevent problems described here: http://github.com/nex3/haml/issues/issue/24
 - Fixed a bug with layouts that prevent double rendering
 - ActiveSupport 3.0 Compatibility fixes

 ## Summary

 As you can see there are some important fixes and new features but we want to point out a few things:

 - Padrino is already quite stable (remember that since version 0.7 our team has been using it in the real world)
 - This project is very actively contributed to and our team is committed to this framework and fix bugs quickly.

 And what is next for Padrino?

 We can anticipate right now that our team will soon be completing **padrino templates and plugins**, the **tiny app generator** and the **padrino-cache** gem.

 After we complete these items and fix any bugs that crop up, Padrino can be ready for ONE-DOT-ZERO release!